비발디-브라우저-로고

 If you look at their recent posts, you’ll see that they’re working with some kind of driverless car company.
 In addition, the default search engines in the browser can also be set as the default search engines, not just Google and DuckDuckGo, but also some strange ones you’ve never heard of.
 They are extraordinary browsers that all have their own personality.
 However, I wonder how many users are using this in Korea and abroad.
 The latest update brought back a new search engine, but who the hell makes these things…

 Fortunately, they have a somewhat widespread presence, and frequent updates suggest that they won’t fade into obscurity anytime soon.
 While their recognition is undoubtedly low, one can still consider it a blessing… According to the official website, they have around 2.4 million active users (recently increased by 100,000, wow!).
 To be honest, this is a rather small number, but considering that Vivaldi users tend to be those who have specific reasons for using it instead of other browsers, excluding those using browsers for professional purposes, they can be considered loyal users.
+Of course, there’s some concern with the Mozilla Foundation, which oversees Firefox, appearing to be somewhat shaky recently, but considering that it’s a nonprofit foundation, I assume that’s why it’s facing those challenges.

-It’s clear that Vivaldi browser has distinctive characteristics and clear advantages, which is why users tend to return to it after exploring other browsers.
+It’s clear that Vivaldi has distinctive characteristics and clear advantages, which is why users tend to return to it after exploring other browsers.
 I hope it lasts forever… I think it would have been a lot better if they did something with coins like Brave Browser, but I guess they didn’t think that far ahead.
 I mentioned it earlier, but to be honest, the revenue structure is quite weak, and it’s a cause for significant concern.
 It was the Vivaldi browser, a true hipster’s browser that had us both excited and worried.

 Vivaldi Browser Summary